Kisi Ka Bhai Kisi Ki Jaan: Development

 Director Farhad Samji initially sought to remake the 2014 Tamil film Veeram as Bachchhan Paandey (previously titled Land of Lungi) with Akshay Kumar.
 However later, he changed the script of Bachchhan Paandey to be the remake of another Tamil film Jigarthanda instead.
-As Nadiadwala Grandson Entertainment held the remake rights of both the films, Samji tweaked Veeram's story and pitched to Salman Khan who accepted the film.
+As Nadiadwala Grandson Entertainment held the remake rights of both the films, Samji tweaked Veeram's story and pitched it to Salman Khan who accepted the film.
 Later, Nadiadwala walked out of the project and gave the rights to Khan, who then decided to make the film under his banner Salman Khan Films.

 The film was announced on 10 January 2020 with the title Kabhi Eid Kabhi Diwali.
+The film was supposed to produce by Sajid Nadiadwala under his banner Nadiadwala Grandson Entertainment, thus marking his seventh collaboration with Khan.
+The film was made on a production and marketing budget of around ₹125 crore.

-However, it was later postponed for a longtime and suffered numerous pre-production delays due to the COVID-19 pandemic, and later it was revived with the reported title Bhaijaan.
+Samji narrated the story to Khan in early January 2020, and agreed to do the film in the first meeting itself.
+However, it was later postponed for a longtime and suffered numerous pre-production delays due to the COVID-19 pandemic.
 However, in August 2022, the film's official title was announced as Kisi Ka Bhai Kisi Ki Jaan.

-After all this drama the film is finally going to release on eid 2023.
+Pre-production

+Nadiadwala started working on the script in January 2020.
+Samji began pre-production of the film in July 2021, after wrapping Bachchan Pandey.
+Tasha Bhambra developed the screenplay from the story given by Sparsh Khetarpal.
+The film's every dialogue and every scene has been written under the supervision of Khan, and some of the dialogues in the films are straightly from Khan's mind.

+The songs were composed by Ravi Basrur, Himesh Reshammiya, Devi Sri Prasad, Sajid Khan, Sukhbir, Payal Dev and Amaal Mallik.
+The film's original background score was score by Basrur.
+The team further brought cinematographer V. Manikandan and stunt choreographer Anl Arasu on board.
+Other technicians includes editor by Mayuresh Sawant, production designer Rajat Poddar, and costume designers Ashley Rebello, Alvira Khan Agnihotri, Sanam Ratansi and Rochelle for the film.
+The music videos were choreographed by Jani Master, after working with Khan in Radhe (2021).